a-asen/Spotify_Visualizing/README.md

 Relevant transformations of the data are done before the visualizing part.
 Such as removing uninformative columns and combining the two data frames.

-### Third plot
+### Third & fourth plot
+For the third and fourth plot, we create a correlation matrix for each dataset.
+Each plot looks at the correlations between song features within each playlist.

 ## Extra Functions:
-In the "lib" folder, there is a script containing some extra functions that puts data in a data frame, if you want to further explore your own data.
+A function script is found under "lib" and can be accessed with the "lib" shorthand.
+It contains both functions to get data to a data frame, and some extra functions if you want to further explore your own data/other data.
 - last_played_df
 	- Input: sp
 	- Get the last (50) played songs and add them to a data frame (pandas).
 	- Require Spotify user authentication call (typically "sp")
+	- Output: Pandas data frame
 - playlist_to_df
 	- Input: playlist(ID, URI or URL)
 	- Get a specific playlist and put it in a data frame.
 	- Require base Spotify authentication for public playlists or user authentication for private playlists (typically "sp").
+	- Output: Pandas data frame
 - top_artists_df
 	- Input: sp
 	- Get the top artists of the current authenticated user and put it in a data frame.
 	- Require user authentication call (typically "sp").
+	- Output: Pandas data frame
 - top_tracks_df
 	- Input: sp (OPTIONAL: limit, time_range)
 		- time_range can be either "long_term", "middle_term" or "short_term".
 	- Get the top tracks of the current authenticated user and put it in a data frame.
 	- Require user authentication call (typically "sp").
+	- Output: Pandas data frame
 - track_analysis_to_df
 	- Input: sp, list(ID, URI or URL)
 	- Get raw audio analysis and put it in a data frame.
 	- Require either base
+	- Output: Pandas data frame
+- ttest_to_table
+	- Input: data frame 1, data frame 2, drop list
+	- Test the difference between each data frame of similar column names
+	- Output: Pandas data frame